jawkelly/CSE138_Assignment4/README.md

 step is to check the number of shards that the client is requesting for the reshard, and
 how many nodes are in the current view.
 If two nodes would not be allocated for every shard,
 a 400 error is returned.
 If else, the reciever requests the entire data store from all other
 shards, before reassigning all nodes to their new shards.
-This is done by sorting the existing
-view, then iterating through and assigning each a shard which is one higher than the previous,
+Shard reassignment is done by sorting the existing view, then iterating through and assigning each a shard which is one higher than the previous,
 until it reaches the last shard at which point it returns to zero.
-This is the same arithmetic
-used when iterating through the entire storage, and sending the corresponding data to each
-shard.
+After the new shard dictionary is created, it is sent to all other replicas in the view.
+Afterwards, the program uses similar arithmetic as described above to assign keys(based on their hash value) to their new shards, which are then redistributed based on our new shard dictionary.

 ### TEAM CONTRIBUTIONS
 Hunter Shepston - Implemented Get shard functions and initial Reshard function.